 Gas Appliance Regulation

 On 21 April 2018 the Gas Appliances Directive 2009/142/EC (GAD) will be withdrawn and replaced by the new Gas Appliance Regulation (EU) 2016/426 (GAR) for appliances burning gaseous fuels and fittings intended to be incorporated within gas appliances.
-Any non-compliant products must be withdrawn from the market.
+Any non-compliant products with these new gas regulations must be withdrawn from the market.

 The new regulation includes several important updates to the existing requirements in the Gas Appliances Directive 2009 /142/EC which gas appliance manufacturers and distributors should be aware of and understand what this means to them.